johnamdickson/portfolio-project-4/README.md

   - A callout with an image of an individual in an industrial setting entering data into a tablet as described in images section.
   - Adjacent to this another callout with an overview of the emissions list along with a button allowing authorised users to add an emission.<br><br>
   ![emissions page](README-files/emissions-page-callouts.png)<br><br>
-  - A table containing all filtered to open emissions on load.
+  - A table containing filtered to all open emissions on load.
 Each row of the table represents an individual emission which when clicked presents a modal described below.
 In the Emission Status header is a toggle switch which enables users to hide/unhide closed emissions.<br><br>
   ![emissions page](TESTING-files/user-story-testing/emissions-display-and-interaction/emissions-table-filter.gif)
   - The table sits within a parent element div of set height meaning the table will scroll within that height.
 At the bottom right of the table, there are two scroll buttons which will move the table to the top and bottom extremeties when pressed.
 The buttons opacity dynamically changes if the table is at the position that the button is directing the table towards, giving the user feedback on button availability.<br><br>
   ![emissions page](README-files/emissions-table-scroll-buttons.gif)<br><br>
-  - The modal contains buttons to submit a check for the selected emission or go to the emission detail page.<br><br>
+  - The modal presented on table row click contains buttons to submit a check for the selected emission or go to the emission detail page.<br><br>
    ![emissions page](README-files/emission-modal.gif)
 - __Emission Detail Page__
   - The page contains a map that is centered on the site owners facility.
 In this case, the facility is an [abandoned fish factory](https://www.advertiser.ie/mayo/article/30821/black-day-for-westport-as-fish-factory-announces-it-is-to-close) in Westport.
 The map heading and zoom is set so that the facility sits square in the map div.